We have been selling successfully on Amazon Europe for more than 9 years.

 There are still great opportunities to sell on Amazon Europe.
-However, it is getting more competitive as companies realise they can sell their brands directly in the EU themselves.
+However, it is getting more competitive as companies realize they can sell their brands directly in the EU themselves.

 This could have a hugely detrimental effect on sales and could effectively kill off selling in the EU as a viable option.
 At the moment, we are not sure how Amazon will handle this and what the outcome of negotiations will be.

-Amazon has invested so heavily in the European Fulfilment Network market they will probably be trying to figure out a way of keeping the current system working.
-It may be that you would need to send more of your stock to the European warehouses for example or register for Pan-EU.
+Amazon has invested so heavily in the European Fulfilment Network market that they will probably be trying to figure out a way of keeping the current system working.
+It may be that you would need to send more of your stock to the European warehouses, for example, or register for Pan-EU.

 We are constantly monitoring this situation and will offer more information when it is available in our Facebook Group.
-If anyone has any information please let us know in the comments below.
-As with other threats to your Amazon business it again highlights the need to diversify.
+As with other threats to your Amazon business, it again highlights the need to diversify.

-I hope you found this information helpful.
-Please let us know what you think in the comments below and please sign up to our newsletter to be kept informed of all developments on this issue.
+I hope this information will help you start selling on Amazon Europe.
+Please let us know if you have any questions in the comments below and sign up for our newsletter to be kept informed of all developments with Amazon FBA Europe.

 You are also very welcome to join our friendly and supportive Amazon Facebook Groups;